AllenChenCU/COMSW4153-cloud-composite/README.md

 The Composite Service repo for the accessible routes application

-API deployed on GCP Compute Engine
+Service API deployed on GCP Cloud Run (Paas).

 ## Data